 are probably going to have to be made.
 Mack doesn't have any, and

 the original shaft is pretty worn.
-So I t
+So I thought I

 Just wanted to wish everyone here a Happy Thanksgiving.